RHS Growing Guides

 Transplanting

-• Make a row of holes with a large dibber or trowel handle, 15cm (6in) deep and 5cm (2in) across.
-Deep planting helps to form the long white shank
+• Make a row of holes with a large dibber or trowel handle, about 15cm (6in) deep and 5cm (2in) across.
+Deep planting helps leeks to form the long white base (shank)

 • Space the holes 15–20cm (6–8in) apart, depending on the variety, or 10cm (4in) apart for baby leeks.
 Allow 30cm (1ft) between rows

-• Lift the young leeks from their seedbed or remove from their pot, then trim their roots with scissors to 2.5cm (1in) long
+• Lift the young leeks from their seedbed or remove them from their pots or modules, then trim their roots with scissors to 2.5cm (1in) long

 6